-Review of environmental regulations clearly indicates that the subject DFC project does not require any environmental clearance.
+Review of environmental regulations clearly indicates that the subject DFC project does not require any overall environmental clearance.
 However, clearance for cutting the trees within the proposed right of way of the alignment will be required from the Forest Department.
 In addition to the above, the contractors of various construction packages would require the following NOCs & licenses from the authorities during construction:

-- NOC and Consents Under Air, Water, EP Acts & Noise rules of SPCB for establishing and operating Construction Camps from respective State Pollution Control Boards where construction camp is proposed to be located. - PUC certificate for use of vehicles for construction from Department of Transport - Borrow pits to be opened after obtaining NOC from SEIAA of State Govt.
-Environment Dept. - Quarry lease deeds and license and Explosive license from Dept. of Geology and Mines & Chief controller of explosives - NOC for water extraction for construction and allied works from Ground Water Authority
+- NOC and Consent under Air, Water, EP Acts & Noise rules of SPCB for establishing and operating Construction Camps from respective State Pollution Control Boards where construction camp is proposed to be located. - PUC certificate for use of vehicles for construction from Department of Transport - Borrow pits to be opened after obtaining Environment Clearance (EC) from SEIAA of State Govt.
+Environment Dept. - Quarry lease deeds and license and Explosive license from Dept. of Geology and Mines & Chief controller of explosives and after obtaining EC. - NOC for water extraction for construction and allied works from Ground Water Authority